EllaBrands/stanDev/Developer-Process.md

     > git checkout develop
     > git checkout -b feature/foo
-    > git push
+    > git push -u origin feature/foo

+The last push command is to make the branch public;  the `-u` option sets the upstream branch to the origin, so that git pull requests pull from the origin's version of the branch `feature/foo`.

+This will be necessary in order to create a pull request to have the work merged back into the branch from which it was checked out.
+(The first such push may require verifying the github credentials.)

 For a hotfix branch (less common), run the following, where `v3.2.2` is replaced with the apppropriate version number (hotfixes increment the last number, which is available as the latest tag on the master branch).

     > git checkout master
     > git checkout -b hotfix/v3.2.2
-    > git push
+    > git push -u origin feature/foo

-The last push command is to make the branch public.
-This will be necessary in order to create a pull request to have the work merged back into the branch from which it was checked out.

 Fourth, code and document using the usual git commands.
 Collaboration is easy since all the developers have push access to the feature or hotfix branch you just created.